New Zealand English: Usage

 Some New Zealanders often reply to a question with a statement spoken with a rising intonation at the end.
 This often has the effect of making their statement sound like another question.
 There is enough awareness of this that it is seen in exaggerated form in comedy parody of New Zealanders, such as in the 1970s comedy character Lyn Of Tawa.
 This rising intonation can also be heard at the end of statements that are not in response to a question but to which the speaker wishes to add emphasis.
 High rising terminals are also heard in Australia.

 In informal speech, some New Zealanders use the third person feminine she in place of the third person neuter it as the subject of a sentence, especially when the subject is the first word of the sentence.
 The most common use of this is in the phrase "She'll be right" meaning either "It will be okay" or "It is close enough to what is required".
 Similar to Australian English are uses such as "she was great car" or "she's a real beauty, this [object]".

 Another specific New Zealand usage is the way in which New Zealanders refer to the country's two main islands.
 They are always (except on maps) referred to as "the North Island" and "the South Island".
 And because of their size, New Zealanders tend to think of these two islands as being 'places', rather than 'pieces of land', so the preposition "in" (rather than "on") is usually used – for example, "my mother lives in the North Island", "Christchurch is in the South Island".
-This is true only for the two main islands; for smaller islands, the usual preposition "on" is used – for example, "on Stewart Island" (the third largest), or "on Waiheke Island" (the third most populous).
+This is true only for the two main islands; for smaller islands, the usual preposition "on" is used – for example, "on Stewart Island", or "on Waiheke Island".

+As in some other varieties of English, "us" is sometimes used in place of "me".
+A common example is "give us a go", meaning "give me a go".
+About half the country pronounce the words "grown" and "known" with two syllables, as "growen" and "knowen".
+Similarly to other English varieties, when /l/ follows a vowel it is often vocalised, dropping the usual contact of the tongue and the sound becomes a vowel.
+An example of this is changing the words "feel" to "fee-u" or "railway" to "rai-u-way".